microsoftgraph/microsoft-graph-docs/concepts/generatecertificate.md

+---
+title: "Generate a self-signed public certificate for your application"
+description: "Generate a self-signed public certificate to authenticate your application."
+author: "FaithOmbongi"
+localization_priority: Priority
+---

-# Generate a self-signed public certificate for your application
+# Generate a self-signed public certificate to authenticate your application

+Azure AD supports two types of authentication for service principals: **password-based authentication** (app secret) and **certificate-based authentication**.
+While app secrets can easily be generated via the **App registrations** blade, Microsoft recommends using a certificate.

-Azure AD allows you to upload a self-signed public certificate for your application.
-This article curates some common tools and methods you can use to generate your self-signed certificate from your local machine.
+While you can use a CA-signed public certificate, for testing purposes, you can also use a self-signed public certificate.
+This article curates popular methods you can use to generate your self-signed certificate.

 >**NOTE:
 >Using a self-signed certificate is only recommended for development, not production.